Jetpack Compose

-Jetpack Compose is an open-source Kotlin-based declarative UI framework for Android developed by Google.
+Jetpack Compose is an open-source reactive user interface (UI) framework developed by Google for cross-platform software development in Kotlin.
 The first preview was announced in May 2019, and the framework was made ready for production in July 2021.

 In Compose, a user interface is defined using functions that have been annotated with the @Composable annotation, which are known as composable functions and define the screen's state.
 Jetpack Compose uses a Kotlin compiler plugin to transform composable functions into UI elements.
-For example, the Text composable function displays a text label on the screen.
+For example, the following code defines a simple UI element: